Oliventine Portuguese: Olivença and Táliga in the Kingdom of Portugal

 During the Reconquista, the lands that today form the territories of Olivença and Táliga were ceded to Portugal by the Treaty of Alcañices, in 1297, along with many other localities.
 King Denis had taken advantage of the weak Castilian political position to annex and retake several territories.

 From 1297 until 1801, the towns remained under Portuguese sovereignty, even during the Iberian Union.
-The five centuries of Portuguese rule resulted in the flow of Portuguese culture and language to Olivença, as well as architectural expression and folklore.
+Five centuries of Portuguese rule resulted in the flow of Portuguese culture and language to Olivença, as well as architectural expression and folklore.

 Due to Olivença's peculiar geographical position, separated from the rest of the country by the Guadiana river and surrounded by Castilian settlements, it eventually developed a subdialect of Alentejan, with which it shares many of its isoglosses.

 Olivença and Táliga in Spain

-Since the War of the Oranges, Portugal lost Olivença and Táliga.
+After the War of the Oranges, Portugal lost Olivença and Táliga.
 Although Portugal claims that Spain lost them at the Congress of Vienna, Spain continues to administer the territory.
 Portuguese remained the vehicular and mother tongue of the region's inhabitants until the middle of the 20th century, when it began to wane, a victim of the Hispanicization policies of Francoism and the educational system, since the latter did not teach Portuguese.
 Currently, the language is taught but only as a foreign language.